 Repurposed public domain graphics on casual garments often worn and exploited by Musicians, Artists, Influencers and other Creatives.

-When asked about his graphic concepts, BoyManDude explains Last Door On The Left graphic this way, "Look, all I can say is during my life's eclectic evolution I've literally seen hundreds of thousands of T-shirts with graphics on them -- some good, some bad. personally, I'm not a fan of cute. defiantly not a fan of punny.
+When asked about his graphic concepts, Bill explains Last Door On The Left graphic this way, "Look, all I can say is during my life's eclectic evolution I've literally seen hundreds of thousands of T-shirts with graphics on them -- some good, some bad. personally, I'm not a fan of cute. defiantly not a fan of punny.
 In general, I prefer to be misunderstood.
 That's why the visual concepts in my gallery of LDOTL graphics unquestionably manipulate the observer, celebrate alternative lifestyles, and exploit fonts."

-Anyone, of any gender, knows that a regular weight, extra soft, and heavyweight cotton T-shirt is a lot more than just a casual everyday garment.
-For most it is an outward expression of your inner self (or something like that).
+Anyone, of any gender, knows that a T-shirt is a lot more than just a trendy everyday garment.
+For most, it is an outward expression of your inner self (or something like that.
+Right?).
 For others, depending on your preferred fit, it's like a second skin.

-Everyone has to know by now that the T-shirt one pulls over their head says a lot about them and the things they advocate for -- like bands and musicians, sense of humor, level of intellect, social interests, lifestyle, hobbies and politics.
+Everyone knows, by now, that the T-shirt one pulls over their head says a lot about them and the things they advocate for -- like bands and musicians, sense of humor, level of intellect, social interests, lifestyle, hobbies and politics.
 Even without words, a graphic on a T-shirt can connect you to your tribe, or get you invited into a new one.